MicrosoftDocs/learn/learn-pr/azure/react-to-state-changes-using-event-grid/includes/2-respond-using-event-grid.md

 Azure offers many event sources or publishers.
 For example, Azure Storage is the event source for blob created events.

-Sources can be configured from anywhere, and could be on-premises custom applications or virtual machines within your Azure account.
+Sources can be configured from anywhere, and include on-premises custom applications or virtual machines within your Azure account.
 A source allows a single mechanism for event management through all your systems, whether they are in an on-premises data center or other cloud providers.

 There are event handlers for many services in Azure and more are being added all the time.
 You can also use the **WebHooks handler** to call a custom endpoint outside of Azure.

-> [!IMPORTANT]
-> Currently, only HTTPS calls are allowed from WebHooks.

 Some examples of event handlers within Azure are:

 - Azure Functions
-- Logic Apps
+- Azure Logic Apps
-- Azure automation
+- Azure Automation
-- Event Hubs
+- Azure Event Hubs
-- Service Bus
+- Azure Service Bus

 ## Topics and event subscriptions